Adding a new architecture

 To validate the user’s input hyperparameters we are using JSON schemas stored in a schema file called schema-hypers.json.
 For an experimental architecture it is not required to provide such a schema along with its default hypers but it is highly recommended to reduce possible errors of user input like typos in parameter names or wrong sections.
 If no schema-hypers.json is provided no validation is performed and user hypers are passed to the architecture model and trainer as is.

-To create such a schema start by using online tools that convert the default-hypers.yaml into a JSON schema.
+To create such a schema you can try using online tools that convert the default-hypers.yaml into a JSON schema.
 Besides online tools, we also had success using ChatGPT/LLM for this for conversion.

 Documentation